Approximate Hermitian-Yang-Mills structures and semistability for Higgs bundles. II: Higgs sheaves and admissible structures: Introduction

 In the final part of this article we introduce the notion of approximate Hermitian-Yang-Mills structure on a torsion-free Higgs sheaf over a compact K\"ahler manifold and we prove that this notion behaves well with respect to tensor products and direct sums; which is indeed a counterpart of a result on semistable Higgs sheaves.
 Finally, using the Hitchin-Kobayashi correspondence for Higgs sheaves we show that a restriction of a polystable Higgs sheaf remains polystable when we restrict it to certain open sets.
 As a consequence of this, it follows that the tensor product of polystable Higgs sheaves is again polystable.
 This, together with a result of Simpson \cite{Simpson 3} that guarantees the existence of Harder-Narasimhan filtrations for Higgs sheaves, implies the semistability of any tensor product of semistable Higgs sheaves.
 As we said before, this result has been proved by Biswas and Schumacher in \cite{Biswas-Schumacher}; here we present a different proof of their result. \\

 {\bf Acknowledgements} \\

 The author would like to thank his thesis advisor, Prof. U. Bruzzo, for his constant support and encouragement and also The International School for Advanced Studies (SISSA) at Trieste, Italy.
 The main part of this work has been done when it was a Ph.D. student there.
-The author wants to thank also the Centro de Investigaci\'on en Matem\'aticas (CIMAT A.C.) at Guanajuato, Mexico for the hospitality.
-Finally, the author would like to thank O. Iena, G. Dossena and Carlos Marin for some comments.
+The author wants to thank also the Centro de Investigaci\'on en Matem\'aticas (CIMAT A.C.) at Guanajuato, M\'exico.
+Finally, the author would like to thank O. Iena, G. Dossena and C. Mar\'in for some comments.
 Some results presented in this article were part of the author's Ph.D. thesis in the Mathematical-Physics sector at SISSA.